RiazSamir/30-Day-Microsoft-Challenge-/Daily-Notes/Day-07.md

 # Day 07 – Brute Force Investigation Report

 ## Objective:
-- Investigate a "multiple Failed Logons" alert created via day 06
+- Investigate a "multiple Failed Logons" alert created on day 06
-- Determine affected accounts/hosts and indentify and successful logons
+- Determine affected accounts/hosts and identify successful logons
 - Provide Recommendations as if this were a client Incident

 ## Platform / Tools: